Kidoz-SDK/unity-ironsource-adapter/README.md

 =================================

 The ironSource Custom Network Mediation integration currently supports only Interstitials and Rewarded Videos.<BR>
-There is however a way to load and display Banners and Rewarded Videos calling the Kidoz Unity Plugin directly.
+There is however a way to load and display Banners calling the Kidoz Unity Plugin directly.

 Kidoz SDK initialization: